Surplus Property has a new storage facility.

-At that time, the campus community once again be able to view available surplus to be used back on campus.
+The campus community can once again view available surplus property to be used back on campus.

 Surplus Property Warehouse viewing is available on the 3rd Tuesday of each month from 1:00 to 3:00 p.m.